austinlouden/talks/how-to-learn-foreign-language/slides.md

 _Speaking:_ Michel Thomas, Pimsleur, iTalki

-_Listening:_ Pimsleur, Audiobooks, YouTube
+_Listening:_ Pimsleur, Audible, iTalki

-_Writing:_ Self-journaling, Lang-8
+_Writing:_ Journaling, Lang-8

-_Reading:_ Familiar, childhood books
+_Reading:_ Audible

+Note: here are all of the tools that I listed in the last section for reference.
+I also threw iTalki on there because I'm about to start using that.

 !!!